wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/5-submit-button.md

 You can see in the body how we're combining text as we did for the dates on the All Expenses screen.
 You may also notice that the recipient for this email is the logged-in user, which is common for testing.

 In production, you would need a way to tell who the supervisor of the logged-in user is.
-If your company keeps this information in your Active Directory, you can connect it as a data source and find the supervisor.
+If your company keeps this information in your Azure Active Directory, you can connect it as a data source and find the supervisor.
 Otherwise, you may need a table to look up a user's manager or send all approvals to one person.

 You can expand this email to include a lot more information.
 As a practice, try referencing some other fields to add more detail to your email.